nishkalavallabhi/ODSC-APAC-2021-Tutorial/slides/ODSC2021Tutorial.md

 ========================================================
    - Quantity: Typically, "learning" methods are data hungry.
 The more, the better, although it may plateau at some point.
 (What is large?)

-    - Quality: Garbage in $->$ Garbage out.
+    - Quality: Garbage in -> Garbage out.
 We can't take **anything** we can lay hands on.
 (Why?)

-    - Data without ethical concerns such as using data without consent, keeping personally identifiable information, racial/gender bias in training examples etc. (Why is this important?)
+    - Data without ethics and privacy concerns such as using data without consent, keeping personally identifiable information, racial/gender bias in training examples etc. (Why is this important?)

-    - Variety: Data that is of the same kind as our end use case (e.g., legal docs for legal use cases) (Why?)
+    - Variety: e.g., legal domain docs for legal use cases) (Why?)

 Collecting, Labeling, Augmenting datasets